WeiXinFam/JavaScript/FreeCodeCamp/README.md

   - bigint
   - number
   - object
+- variables:
-- variables: store and manipulate data in a dynamic fashion.
+  - store and manipulate data in a dynamic fashion.
 They do this by using a "label" to point to the data rather than using the data itself.
+  - JavaScript variables when declared, it has an inital value of `undefined`
+- keyword:
+  - var
+  - let
+- note:
+  - JS variables and function names are case sensitive.
+Best Practice is camelCase